awgranados/Bullit/team/retrospectives/RETRO_02.md

 * Absent: Stanley Su

 ## Experiment
+Currently, we don't think we are working efficiently enough.
-For experiment, we would hold a coding session to work together to see how that works.
+For experiment, we would hold a coding session to work together to promote efficiency to see how that works.

 ## Optional
 Here's the team's refelection about things to start/stop/continue: